DIT112-V21/group-11/README.md

 ### Why will you make it?

-Because at a time like this we need some entertainment.
+Because at a time like this we need some kind of entertainment.

 ### What problem does it solve?